Frequently Asked Questions

 It’s a rally where collaboration and passion for the sport sit alongside competition.

-Is the NZ Silver Fern Rally suitable for first-time marathon rally entrants?+
+Is the Silver Fern suitable for first-timers?

-The Time-Trial and Challenge Trophy are popular with first-timers looking for strong value and modern reliability, while those with period-correct cars naturally gravitate to the Historic Competition.
+The Time-Trial and Challenge Trophy are also popular with first-timers looking for strong value and modern reliability, while those with period-correct cars naturally gravitate to the Historic Competition.

 Absolutely.
 Volunteers are a vital part of delivering “The World’s Best Marathon Gravel Rally”.
 If you are interested in roles such as marshalling, timekeeping, service park support or general event assistance, we’d love to hear from you.